dimaslanjaka/universal-framework/wp-content/plugins/kali-forms/README.txt

 - If you're a Kali Forms Pro user, [please reach out to us](https://kaliforms.com/contact-us/) - if you're using the free version of Kali Forms, feel free to use the [WordPress.org Support Forums here.](https://wordpress.org/support/plugin/kali-forms/)

 == Screenshots ==
+1. Form builder
+2. One Click Forms
+3. Spam Protection
+4. Conditional Logic (PRO)
+5. Form field edit
+6. General settings
+7. Options presets

 == Changelog ==
+2.3.17
+- There was a bug with datetimepicker from PRO version

+2.3.16
+- Added the ip_address smart tag in the shorcode definition

+2.3.15
+- Small bugfix for certain PHP Versions

+2.3.14
+- Added an option to disable the bootstrap grid

+2.3.13
+- Fixed a problem with the {allFields} placeholder

+2.3.12
+- Bug fix

+2.3.11
+- Bug fix

+2.3.10
+- Added min - max options to the number input ( Textbox -> Type = Number )

+2.3.9
+- Fixed a bug where it tried to instantiate an array from object
+- Fixed a bug regarding email logging

+2.3.8
+- Fixed an issue with not loading the right dependencies when having multiple forms
+- Added HEIC extension to file upload

+2.3.7
+- Fixed a bug when sending an email that had textarea filled with multiple lines ( it collapsed them )

+2.3.6
+- Removed extra slash from asset load URL

+2.3.5
+- Added a configurable timeout for redirect
+- Removed file upload directly from server in an email attachment

+2.3.4
+- Hide Extension submenu item on network

+2.3.2 & 2.3.3
+- Recaptcha triggered an error if you had 2 of them on the same page
+- Compact overlap style would not be applied on date time picker
+- Added a checkbox to trigger "scroll" to thank you page, instead of being a default
+- Various bug fixes and QOL improvements

+2.3.1
+- Added ip address in form entry list
+- Small fixes and qol improvements

+2.3.0
+- Added a new way to view and handle submissions
+- Various bug fixes

+2.2.30
+- Fixed issue with reply to field with sendinblue provider
+- Fixed issue with notice dismissal

+2.2.29
+- Forms now scroll to the thank you message after submission
+- Fixed a typo
+- Added a new method to init our forms inside elementor

+2.2.28
+- Fixed a bug in the akismet check
+- Fixed a bug with entrycounter

+2.2.27
+- Updated language files

+2.2.25
+- Elementor patching

+2.2.24
+- Forms loaded in Elementor did not start the file upload process

+2.2.22
+- Kaliform shortcode inside Elementor shortcode widget would not "start"

+2.2.21
+- PHP 7.4 removed function each() - caused a fatal error
+- Added support for pagebreak complete label
+- There was an issue with conditional logic image radio items
+- QOL improvements
+- Added a Elementor widget (BETA) - still work in progress

+2.2.20
+- Various bug fixes and QOL improvements

+2.2.19
+- Elementor causing issues with javascript, removed JS files but forced the opacity to 1

+2.2.18
+- Small bug fixing

+2.2.17
+- Added support for getresponse (needs plugin)
+- Fixed an issue with the date picker component (from the pro version)
+- Image radio improvements (now accepts label and captions)

+2.2.16
+- Added support for moosend & campaign monitor (needs plugin)
+- Added support for webhooks placeholders (needs plugin)
+- Submission views will show the date and time of submission

+2.2.0 -> 2.2.15
+- Generated a pot file in the /languages directory
+- Fixed an issue with file upload fields
+- Required field mark is wrapped in a span now
+- Added more options to the file upload field ( you can now add a minimum file size and a total maximum files size when using multiple uploads)
+- Submission view (for the user) now renders digital signatures and fileUpload fields as images ( paving the way for the new and improved version )
+- Added support for mailpoet & sendfox (needs the newsletter plugin)
+- Fixed a bug when handling emails
+- Fixed an issue with having multiple file upload fields at the same time with different settings
+- Trigger frontend scripts in Elementor builder
+- Added support for webhooks
+- Fixed an issue with special characters in sent emails
+- Default wp mailer did not set headers correctly
+- Re-done email settings page ( along with email sending logic - hoping to increase deliverability)
+- Added an option to "reset" the form after you finish it
+- QOL improvements
+- Bug fixes

+2.1.7
+- Fixed an issue with paypal and recaptcha

+2.1.6
+- Bugfix

+2.1.5
+- Small fix

+2.1.3
+- QOL improvements
+- Bug fixes
+- Added a new global placeholder {thisPermalink} that returns the page where the form was submitted

+2.1.2
+- Security issue fixed

+2.1.1
+- Security issues fixed and resolved
+- Visual bug fixed ( for WP 5.5 )

+2.1.0
+- Added support for newsletter
+- Added support for slack
+- Added support for digital signature
+- Added support for user registration
+- Various bug fixes and qol issues

+2.0.4 / 2.0.5 / 2.0.6
+- Bugfix

+2.0.3
+- Bugfix on calculator page

+2.0.2
+- Added a little bit of backward compat with older PHP versions for akismet checks

+2.0.1
+- Bug fixes

+2.0.0
+- Revamped User Interface
+- Added Image Radio field
+- Added Donation field
+- Added Button field
+- Added Akismet integration
+- Added honeypot spam protection
+- Added more placeholders that you can you use in the Thank You Message and in the Emails
+- Added support for more premium features
+- Various QOL improvements

+1.6.5
+- Reply To header was not being set property (form notifications)

+1.6.4
+- Fixed a bug when clicking the update button would show the deactivation feedback form

+1.6.3
+- Checkbox values were not replaced in the placeholder

+1.6.2
+- Fixed an issue that didnt trigger the email wizzard

+1.6.1
+- {formName} placeholder wasn't returning a value

+1.6.0
+- Improved form builder ( design & functionality )
+- Added form themes
+- Form submissions renamed to Form Entries
+- Form entries can be saved without additional plugins ( note that you will need Form Submission plugin to access them through WP)
+- Textareas can be converted to editors ( standard wp editor )
+- Added several form fields ( URL, Phone, Email )
+- Added email duplicate functionality
+- Added field duplicate functionality
+- Added functionality to add placeholders in inputs to prefill user data on page view (e.g. to prefill a field with the user email, you need to use the {user_email} placeholder : [kaliform id="5" email="{user_email}"])
+- Added 2 new placeholders that can be used in fields, thank you message or email notifications: {entryCounter} and {formName}
+- Using PHP Before Form Process scripting areas, you can edit/add/delete values from the submitted data before they are saved
+- QOL adjustments

 1.5.0
 - Added a new filter that happens before file uploads
 - Added a review notice for wordpress.org